 • Ruby for an alternative server application.

-It looks like we will also need a fourth project to create a prototype Chromium browser with the modifications to the Web Bluetooth API mentioned above.
+We will also create a fourth project to create a prototype Chromium browser with the modifications to the Web Bluetooth API .
 We will then gives these modifications away to all players.

 If you would like to to become a collaborator or help in any way please contact us: trustnexus.io@austin.rr.com.